-If the principal would be required to collect the taxes on a supply, the usual GST and QST rules apply to supplies by an agent.
-Principals must therefore collect and report the taxes on the taxable supplies (excluding zero-rated supplies) made by their agents.
-For their part, agents must collect and report the taxes on the services they provide to principals with regard to taxable supplies.
+If the principal would be required to collect the taxes on a sale, the usual GST and QST rules apply to sales by an agent.
+Principals must therefore collect and report the taxes on the taxable sales (excluding zero-rated sales) made by their agents.
+For their part, agents must collect and report the taxes on the services they provide to principals with regard to taxable sales.

 ABC Ltd. is a registrant.
 The company has several surplus computers that were used in its commercial activities.
-It arranges to have the computers sold by an agent who is also registered for the GST and QST.
+It arranges to have the computers sold by an agent who is also a registrant.

-The agent asks for a commission amounting to 10% of the sale price (excluding the taxes), and sells all of the computers to one buyer for $1,000.
+The agent asks for a commission amounting to 10% of the sale price (excluding GST and QST), and sells all of the computers to one buyer for $1,000.

 The agent therefore bills the customer $50 GST ($1,000 × 5%) and $99.75 QST ($1,000 × 9.975%).

 The agent then credits $1,149.75 ($1,000 + $50 + $99.75) to ABC Ltd. and requests payment of the $100 commission ($1,000 × 10%), $5 GST and $9.98 QST (for a total of $114.98).

 ABC Ltd. therefore receives $1,034.77 from the agent ($1,149.75 − $114.98), and remits $45 net GST ($50 GST − $5 ITC) and $89.77 net QST ($99.75 QST − $9.98 ITR) to us.
 The agent reports only the taxes charged on the commission.